chromecide/Flux-Node/StorageManager/README.md

 * callback

 An optional function that will be executed when the store has been created, where _err_ is either _false_ or an _object_ containing the infortmation of any errors that occurred, and _newStore_ is the newly created store.
-Any store created using _createStore_ will automatically be registered with the StoreManager if no errors ocurred.
+Any store created using _createStore_ will automatically be registered with the StorageManager if no errors ocurred.

 ### factory(type, [callback(err, driverClass)])